Justin01Wu/others/justin/resume.md

 - Fixed more than 600 XSS issues and 100 SQL injection issues in a month
 - Upgrade Bridge application to work with new SICS system, found vendor bug without source code.
 - Coordinated 5 developers on the new cession workflow to meet tough deadline on the wise decisions, which finished about 200 tasks in 2 months
-- Improve YELT performance 20 times faster on large file process while adding Chrome Supporting, Improve permission checking  50 times faster on large program
+- Improve YELT performance 20 times faster on large file process while adding Chrome Supporting
+- Provided permission checking tool for admin in a low cost, improve performance 50 times faster on large programs
 - Achieve user friendly UI in the low cost, introducing AngularJs and Angular, web component and Font Awesome
 - Integrate with SICS,  KeyCloak, Active Directory, RMS, API gateway, and Exchange server, set up flexible data converting mechanism
 - Seamless integrate angular project into a complicated legacy web page which has about 600k JS code